Wise-cracking detectives pursue a justice-driven killer with a vendetta in this shocking and suspenseful murder mystery.

 And Petrosky isn’t sure he wants him to stop.

 Riveting, and as dark as it is mysterious, Recall pushes the boundaries of right and wrong and turns the notion of justice on its head.
+Recall is the seventh book in the Ash Park series, though all novels in the Ash Park world can be read as standalones.
 Fans of Harlan Corben, Lee Child, and Karin Slaughter will love the Ash Park series.